KrisAirdancer/Golden_Ramen_Bowl/README.md

 - Displaying data elements in groups that can be "scrolled" through on pages is called "pagination."
 - Follow [this](https://www.youtube.com/watch?v=ZX3qt0UWifc) tutorial to set it up on the site.

-**Stage 7** - Add Mailchimp email newsletter API
+✔️ **Stage 7** - Add email system

-- Have Mailchimp send an email to our subscribers when we post a new post.
-- Add a "published" field to each post.
-When a post is first published, this gets set to true.
-- Each time a new post is submitted via the "submit" button, the system only sends a Mailchimp API call if the "status" field of the post is "published".
-- Each time a post is edited via the "save" button on the "edit post" page, the sytem checks that the post has BOTH a "status" field of "published" and a "published" boolean field of false.
-If it doesn't, the post is updated, but the newsletter isn't sent out.

-**Stage 8** - Add contact system

-- **Stage 8.1** - Setup contact forms

-    - Make a "Contact Us" page that has a contact form on it.
-    - The contact form should email us the contents of the form when it is submitted.
-    - The information from the contact form should also be stored in the MongoDB database and displayed on a "communcations" page accessible from the Admin Console.
-    - Use goldenramenbowl at gmail dot com as the contact email for now.
+- Mailchimp integration prooved to be beyond by current skill set.
+As such, a simpler manual-operation email system has been implemented.

-**Stage 9** - Add custom page slugs
+**Stage 8** - Add custom page slugs

 - Add custom slugs to the webpages (especially the articles that will have a slug that is a random ID)
   - See [this](https://www.youtube.com/watch?v=1NrHkjlWVhM&t=2461s) at ~42:00.

-**Stage 10** - Add additional pages
+**Stage 9** - Add additional pages

 - Add the following pages:
     - A page that lists all of the post titles as hyperlinks automatically.